bdstein33/codesnap.io/bio.md

-Currently freelancing for startups in the e-commerce and entertainment space.
-I've worked with a variety of technologies and love using JavaScript.
-Recently I have been spending a lot of time building full stack web apps with Angular and Node but also have experince with Python/Django.
+I'm a full stack software engineer.
+Recently I've spent a lot of time building full stack web apps with Angular and Node but also have experince with Python/Django.